phusion/traveling-ruby/pull_request_template.md

 - Extend the repo's README / documentation, if applicable.

 ### Avoid breakage
-- Pull requests should normally be submitted against the latest stable branch (e.g. master).
+- Pull requests should normally be submitted against the latest stable branch (e.g. main).
 - Elaborate how you've tested your code.
 - If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...